Beaufort Workers’ Compensation Lawyer

 Denied Claims and Appeals

-The denial of workers’ compensation benefits is likely to be stressful and frustrating for injured or ill workers.
+The denial of benefits is likely to be stressful and frustrating for injured or ill workers.
 While there are many potential reasons for a denied claim, some common factors include disputes over whether an injury or illness occurred on the job and whether the injury is sufficiently severe to merit compensation.
 Missed deadlines and failing to get adequate or prompt medical care may also contribute to the denial of a workers’ comp claim.

 If workers receive a notice that denies them benefits, it may be to their advantage to contact a workers’ compensation attorney in Beaufort for help.
-The appeals process begins with an informal hearing in front of a state workers’ compensation commissioner.
+The appeals process begins with an informal hearing in front of a state workers’ comp commissioner.
 If the hearing still results in a denial, there are further avenues for appeal, such as a review by a panel of commissioners and eventually by the South Carolina Court of Appeals.